TVISTAURI6538/TVIS-Pi-0neers/README.md

 ## Motors

-Our car features rear-wheel drive, powered by a plastic gear dual shaft motor and an LD-1501MG, a high-quality servo.
+Our car features rear-wheel drive, powered by a plastic gear dual shaft motor and an LD-1501MG, a high-quality [servo](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#servo-motor).
 The dual shaft motor is controlled through a variable step-down buck converter, providing enhanced control and feedback for more precise performance.

-The chassis was initially equipped with a ready-made brushless DC motor that did not meet our torque expectations.
+The chassis was initially equipped with a ready-made 12v gear motor that did not meet our torque expectations.
 As a result, we decided to modify the chassis and install a dual-shaft motor, which significantly enhanced the car's performance.

-We opted for servo-based steering because it supports [Ackerman Steering](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#steering) and can operate at higher voltages, enabling us to extract more power from it.
+We opted for [servo](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#servo-motor)-based steering because it supports [Ackerman Steering](https://github.com/TVISTAURI6538/TVIS_Pi-0neers_Future-Engineers-2024/blob/main/Mechanism.md#steering) and can operate at higher voltages, enabling us to extract more power from it.

 | Motor Modification | Servo and Steering |
 |:-------------:|:--------------:|